rur/treetop-client/README.markdown

     <ANY onclick="treetop.request('GET', '/some/path/')">...</ANY>

-## Custom Compose
+## Custom Merge

 When a new fragment is matched to an existing DOM node the default behavior is to replace one with the other, then mount and unmount synchronously.
-It is possible however, to define a custom 'compose' function which merges the two elements in some way, for example...
+It is possible however, to define a custom 'merge' function which merges the two elements in some way, for example...
 ```
 treetop.init({
 	...
-	"compose": {
+	"merge": {
 		"append-children": (next, prev) => {
 		    Array.from(next.children).forEach((child) => {
 		        prev.appendChild(child)